 A pathway in Ecological Justice will prepare you to cultivate a compassionate human presence on Earth guided by social work values of equity and justice.
 This specialty will challenge you to envision and create a world-inclusive of natural and built environments-that is thriving, healthy and regenerative for all.
-Consider adding the Human-Animal-Environment Interactions in Social Work certificate.
-Courses in this certificate will satisfy your Electives requirement.
-Consider adding on the Global Social Work certificate to this pathway.
+Consider adding the Human-Animal-Environment Interactions in Social Work certificate, the Mental Health for Eco Resiliency and Adaptation Certificate, or the Global Social Work Certificate to this pathway.
+This course list is a recommendation and not a requirement.
+Any course that we offer in the required category will fulfill degree requirements.
+We recommend you meet with an academic advisor for additional guidance.